thlorenz/replpad/README.md

 Watches files in specified directory and all subdirectories and pipes them to a node repl whenever they change.
 Adds lots of extra functionality to the nodejs repl.

-Check out this [demo](http://youtu.be/AuGPd-AAl-8) to get an idea about what it is capable of. (only a subset of features are shown)

-## Installation

-    npm install -g replpad

-## Usage

-    replpad [path/to/root]

-**Example:** `replpad .` watches current directory and all sub directories.

-If `path/to/root` is omitted then no files are watched.

 ## Features

 - **watches all `*.js` files** inside `root` and all subdirectories and sources a file to the repl once it changes